 Arthrocentesis

 Arthrocentesis is a procedure that bridges the gap between non-invasive treatment options and surgical procedures.
-This is often the first TMJ surgical treatment offered for TMJ disorders.
+This is often the first TMJ (temporomandibular joint) surgery treatment offered for TMJ disorders.
 It uses small needles injected directly into the joint to flush out the inflammation and debris that contribute to pain and affect your joint function.
-They can also administer medications into the joint to reduce inflammation in some cases.
+They can also administer medications to the joint to reduce inflammation in some cases.

 TMJ arthroscopy

-Similar to arthrocentesis, TMJ arthroscopy uses two needles and an arthroscope to go directly into the joint.
-In addition to flushing out the joint, your oral surgeon can look inside the joint and identify potential damage, such as scar tissue, bone spurs, and incorrect disc position.
+Similar to arthrocentesis, arthroscopic surgery uses two needles and an arthroscope to go directly into the joint.
+In addition to flushing out the joint, your oral surgeon can look inside the joint and identify potential site damage, such as scar tissue, bone spurs, and incorrect disc position.
 In many cases, they can remove scar tissue, smooth out bone spurs, and reposition the disc with the arthroscope.

 Modified condylotomy